-Commitment to community – our first Life Member
+Commitment to Community – Our First Life Member

-While it may have been Dorothy Pearce’s secret wish to become a mechanical engineer, the Tasmanian community sector, and TasCOSS in particular, are grateful that her mother steered her into the profession of Social Work which has led to a lifetime of community leadership.
+While it may have been Dorothy Pearce’s secret wish to become a mechanical engineer, the Tasmanian community sector, and TasCOSS in particular, are grateful that her mother steered her into the profession of social work which has led to a lifetime of community leadership.

-Born in Hobart in 1923, Dorothy was educated at Friends School.
+Born in Hobart in 1923, Dorothy was educated at The Friends’ School.
 In her final year she was a Head Prefect which was the first of many leadership roles that she was to hold throughout her life.
 From captain of her hockey or cricket teams, through to membership of numerous boards, committees and professional associations, Dorothy seems destined to have been a mover and shaker in the Tasmanian community.